Stephen Mertz

-Stephen Mertz is an American fiction author who is best known for his mainstream thrillers and novels of suspense.
+Stephen Mertz (born May 3, 1947) is an American fiction author who is best known for his mainstream thrillers and novels of suspense.
 His work covers a wide variety of styles from paranormal dark suspense (Night Wind and Devil Creek) to historical speculative thrillers (Blood Red Sun) and hardboiled noir (Fade to Tomorrow).

 His novels have been well-received critically.
 Booklist called Nightwind, “fast-paced...a white-knuckle read.”
 Ellery Queen's Mystery Magazine labeled Mertz, “an action specialist.”
 Edgar-winner Joe R. Lansdale supplies this career assessment: “Stephen Mertz writes a hard-edged, fast-paced thriller for those who like their tales straight and sharp and full of dark surprise,” while Booklist had this to say about The Korean Intercept: "Fans of political thrillers will relish this high-action tale.
 An adrenaline rush!”
 Ed Gorman wrote, “Stephen Mertz just keeps on getting better, each novel more dazzling in story and style.”